Rocker2234/discord-vlc-presence/README.md

   `pip install pypresence`
   * Install the package psutil
   `pip install psutil`
-  * Optionally install the package pywinauto for video title(filename of current video)
+  * Optionally install the package pywinauto for video title(filename of current video) (Windows only)
   `pip install pywinauto`

 ### Set up the service on your PC
 #### Hide execution window on Windows